koumoul-dev/vuetify-jsonschema-form/doc-next/src/pages/plugins/introduction.md

 ## Writing a plugin

-A plugin is the recommended way to extend VJSF with a custom component — much more capable than the `component` slot, since it participates in compilation, validation and the normal `layout` schema like any built-in component.
+A plugin is the recommended way to extend VJSF with a custom component — much more capable than the [`component` slot](/behavior/slots), since it participates in compilation, validation and the normal `layout` schema like any built-in component.
+Think of a plugin as an optional standard component added to the vocabulary, and of a slot as a one-off tweak local to an application.
 A plugin is a plain object matching this contract (`lib/src/types.ts`):

 ```ts